BigDyma/Lab1.Security/README.md

-# Lab1.Security

-Generic audit file parser.
+# No dependency basic XML parser